justoy/auto_fill_form/README.md

 ## Usage

 1. **Navigate to any web page with forms**
-2. If enabled, **auto‑fill suggestions appear** as gray placeholder text
+2. After triggering, **auto‑fill suggestions appear** as gray placeholder text
 3. **Press Tab to accept** and move to the next field
 4. **Continue pressing Tab** to accept additional suggestions or type to override them
 5. **Submit the form** when you're satisfied with the filled data

-### Enable/Disable
+### Triggering

-- Enable: Right‑click page → "Enable Form AutoFiller"
-- Disable: Right‑click page → "Disable Form AutoFiller"
+- Right‑click page → "Fill Forms Now" to run a one‑time fill on the current tab
-- Note: Auto‑fill is off by default on fresh install
+- Re‑run the action on new pages or after significant page changes if needed

 ## How It Works

-1. **Activation**: When enabled from the context menu, the content script is injected into the current tab and runs on future pages while enabled
+1. **Activation**: When you choose "Fill Forms Now", the content script is injected into the current tab and performs a one‑time pass (with a short dynamic observer window)
 2. **LLM Analysis**: When a form is detected, its HTML structure (without values) is sent to the selected LLM for analysis
 3. **Field Mapping**: The LLM returns a mapping of form fields to your active profile's field keys
 4. **Suggestion Display**: Matching profile data appears as gray placeholder text in form fields